alchemyplatform/aa-sdk/site/getting-started/setup.md

 ## 3. Query your Smart Account Address

 ::: tip
-Don't use the example below with a hardcoded private key in production.
-Follow the [Alchemy Signer guide](/signers/alchemy-signer) to build a secure user friendly Embedded Account!
+Don't use hardcoded private keys in production, like the example below.
+Instead, follow the [Alchemy Signer guide](/signers/alchemy-signer) to build a secure user friendly Embedded Account!
 :::

 Using the SDK in the following example, we will use Account Kit to generate the address of your smart account from which to send a UO eventually.